thhdragon/ff5m/docs/FAQ.md

 - **Overheating**:
   - Verify the driver fan on the motherboard is operational by removing the back plate and checking for obstructions.

+#### How do I fix the “VIDIOC_G_FMT: failed: Invalid argument” error when reloading the camera?

+This error occurs when the camera streamer encounters an invalid configuration or format issue, often related to memory settings or stock firmware handling.

+**Solutions**:
+- **Run CAMERA_RESTART**: Execute the `CAMERA_RESTART` macro to reset the camera service, which typically resolves the error.
+- **Disable REDUCE_MEMORY**: Verify that the `REDUCE_MEMORY` option is disabled in `camera.conf` (see Camera Configuration Guide).
+This option can cause format errors.

+#### How do I fix camera issues without rebooting the printer?

+If the camera stream is unstable or stops working, you can restart the camera service without rebooting the printer.

+**Solutions**:
+- **Run CAMERA_RESTART Macro**: Execute the `CAMERA_RESTART` macro in Fluidd/Mainsail or add it to your slicer’s start G-code to reset the camera before printing.
+This resolves most camera issues without a reboot.
+- **Check Camera Configuration**: Ensure the `REDUCE_MEMORY` option is disabled in `camera.conf` to avoid compatibility issues (see Camera Configuration Guide).

 ---

 ## Print and Configuration Issues